Self Massage Techniques To Relax

 - On the well-developed muscles of your jaw, use your fingers to make circles, spending extra time on sore or tight spots.

-Self Massage for Your Neck
+Self Massage Techniques For Your Neck

 - With one hand, grasp the base of your neck and squeeze it.
 Continue squeezing and releasing the neck muscles as you move up your neck to your hairline.
 Repeat as many times as desired.